isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 ### **Designated Flights**

-#### 16. What are the flights designated by the Singapore Government and Hong Kong Government under the Air Travel Bubble arrangement?
+#### 16. What are the flights designated by the Singapore Government and Hong Kong Government under the Air Travel Bubble (ATB) arrangement?

-The designated flights from Hong Kong to Singapore are:
+The designated ATB flights are:

 **On 22 November 2020 (inaugural flights)**
 - CX759 (HKG-SIN) operated by Cathay Pacific Airways
-- SQ890 (HKG-SIN) operated by Singapore Airlines
+- SQ890 (SIN-HKG) operated by Singapore Airlines

 **From 23 November 2020 onwards**
 - CX734 (SIN–HKG) operated by Cathay Pacific Airways